An Oracle Unlimited License Agreement (ULA) is:

 How Oracle ULAs work with cloud deployments, the limitations, and how to manage the process:

-How Oracle ULAs work with public cloud:
+How Oracle ULAs work with a public cloud:

 - During the ULA term, you can deploy unlimited quantities of the specified Oracle products in authorized cloud environments like Amazon EC2, Amazon RDS, Microsoft Azure, and Oracle Cloud.